looker-open-source/gzr/README.md

 └── (d) Indicator Dashboard 2011
 ```

-The same arguments are accepted as by `space ls`.
+The same arguments are accepted as the `space ls` command.

 #### space cat